 Applicants who wish to immigrate to Canada through Federal Skilled Trades Program must be able to meet the following requirements:

-- Work experience: at least 2 years of full-time (or equivalent amount of part-time) in a qualified skilled trade within the five years before application
+- Work experience: at least 2 years of full-time (or equivalent amount of part-time) in a qualified skilled trade within the five years before the application

 - Qualification: meet the basic requirements for the skilled trade as defined under the National Occupational Classification

-- Valid job offer: applicant must have received a full-time job offer for a total period of not less than one year.
-If not, applicant must have a certificate of qualification issued by a Canadian federal or provincial authority.
+- Valid job offer: The applicant must have received a full-time job offer for a total period of not less than one year.
+If not, the applicant must have a certificate of qualification issued by a Canadian federal or provincial authority.

-- Language: applicant must be able to meet minimum language levels for writing, reading, listening and speaking.
+- Language: The applicant must be able to meet minimum language levels for writing, reading, listening and speaking.